 All incoming culinary students should leave their "egos" at the door.
 Everyone in culinary school is talented.
 You should be willing to grow up and realize that this is not the time for partying and goofing off.

-What can someone interested in going to culinary school do to prepare themselves while in high school to be successful?
+What can someone interested in attending culinary school do to prepare themselves in high school to be successful?

 While in high school, prepare yourself by taking culinary vocational classes if offered, this helps and gives a huge head start.
 Taking chemistry believe it or not is helpful as well.